fikriarmiafahmi/auto-coursera/README.md

 After logging in manually, press Enter when prompted to save cookies for future sessions.

 ## Hotkey Usage
-Stop Automation: Press Ctrl + Alt + D to stop the current process.
+Stop Automation: Press Ctrl + C to stop the current process.
 ## Limitations
 Requires manual login for the first run to save cookies.
 Configured specifically for Coursera courses; adjust XPath or CSS selectors if UI changes.